Asian American Counseling

 How long will it take to explain these nuances to your well-intentioned but culturally naive non-Asian therapist?
 Asian Americans deserve to work with a therapist who really gets them.

-My Approach to Asian American Counseling
+My Approach to Working With Asian Americans

 • Difficulty questioning authority